The cutting room floor

 The premier - in Shaftesbury Avenue

 The first thing that happened was that I was whisked off for lunch with the five other children in the cast by Claude Whatham, the director.
 He chose a bistro where I chose hamburgers and chips.
+It was good to have a chance to catch up with the others and avoid the press.
 I’m not sure what the rest of my family did, but can only presume they found something to eat.

 Sophie Neville, Suzanna Hamilton in Laura Ashley and her mother